datacraft-dsc/starfish-js/README.md

 ## Code style

 ESlint recomended rules.
 Using the `"extends": "eslint:recommended"` parameter.
-Using Prettier standard with ESlint.
+Also using Prettier standard with ESlint.

 You need to run
     ```